nunojusto/neo-local/documentation/README.md

 - Move to the folder neo-local
 - Start all with the command `make start`
 - Wait some seconds and you will have neo-python prompt available
-- You can also start you browser and go to [neo-local-faucet](http://localhost:4002) and claim some NEO and GAS to a wallet
+- You can also start your browser and go to [neo-local-faucet](http://localhost:4002) and claim some NEO and GAS to a wallet

-That will make a private neo-blockchain just for you to develop your dApp or smart-contract
+That will make a private NEO blockchain just for you to develop your dApp or smart-contract

-To stop the neo-local, exit from neo-python prompt and do the following command:
+To stop neo-local, exit from neo-python prompt and do the following command:
 ```
 make stop
 ```